 New Zealand records

 The first New Zealand record of an Antarctic petrel was one storm-wrecked in September 1973, followed by three in 1975 and one in 1977.
 These were followed by the phenomenal influx of September 1978, when 77 were found.
 Subsequent wrecks have occurred in 1987 (9 birds), 1991 (19), 1992 (8), 1995 (8) and 1999 (10), with most birds found August to October.
 Most Antarctic petrels have been found on west coast beaches between Wellington and Cape Reinga, with high encounter rates also on Southland beaches.
+A live bird was seen at Birdlings Flat, Canterbury, in May 2021.

 Behaviour and ecology